guillaume-humbert/python3-sqlalchemy/doc/_sources/core/schema.txt

 more than one column, use the :class:`~sqlalchemy.schema.Index` construct, which requires a name.

-Note that the :class:`~sqlalchemy.schema.Index` construct is created **externally** to the table which it corresponds, using :class:`~sqlalchemy.schema.Column` objects and not strings.

 Below we illustrate a :class:`~sqlalchemy.schema.Table` with several :class:`~sqlalchemy.schema.Index` objects associated.
 The DDL for "CREATE INDEX" is issued right after the create statements for the table: